bayer-science-for-a-better-life/Img2Mol/benchmark_data/README.md

    target="_blank">https://drive.google.com/file/d/1FZxjcncEQ-aK4Gl5obepNxAJCFOcEc8W/view</a>

 #### STAKER
 The validation set collection of 30,000 images and molecule descriptions provided by Staker et al. The images are based on US Patent Office (USPTO) data.
 The image resolution is 256 × 256 px.
 Molecules are composed of 24 atoms on average, ranging from 7 at the minimum to 51 at the maximum.
+Please load the pickled dataframe object to get the mapping images<>smiles.

 You can download the tgz-file (~110MB) of the images here:
 <a href="https://drive.google.com/file/d/1rYPMSF6C7AbHubll8BZZJF2zvd7UYzp6/view"    target="_blank">https://drive.google.com/file/d/1rYPMSF6C7AbHubll8BZZJF2zvd7UYzp6/view</a>.